bnediction/bonesis/gallery/simple_example1.md

 pd.DataFrame(solutions[0].attractors())
 ```

-The Boolean network can be experted to standard BoolNet textual format, that is
+The Boolean network can be exported to the standard BoolNet textual format, which is
 supported by many tools for analyzing Boolean networks.

 ```{code-cell} ipython3